-[for an update involving troubles in Tempe, see Is your motorized bicycle a play vehicle?]
+[for a 2009 update involving troubles in Tempe, see Is your motorized bicycle a play vehicle?]

 Every now and then an unusual story involving bicycles, in this case motorized bicycles, and a point of law comes along.
 Surely, this is one of those cases.
 It revolves around a relatively new law enacted last year, that defines a whole new category: motorized bicycles.
 See HB2796, 2nd Regular legislature (2006).

 It is well-established that bicycle riders in general do not need any sort of operating license.
 For why this is so in Arizona, see e.g. Bicycle License.
 Bicycles are defined as being human powered, so what happens if you strap a motor on it?
 The answer: it depends.
 Here is the hierarchy along with their statutory definition(the section numbers of 28-101 are prone to change, they are accurate as of this writing in Sept 2007), in ascending order of power limits:

 - “escooters” §28-819. (new in 2019; see SB1398)